01. What Is HIPEC?

 - Attending follow-up appointments

 - Maintaining a healthy diet

 - Taking any prescribed medication

-Follow-up appointments will likely consist of blood tests and imaging scans.
-These appointments will continue for as long as the patient’s doctor deems necessary.
+Follow-up appointments may consist of blood tests and imaging scans.
+These appointments can continue for as long as the patient’s doctor deems necessary.

 03. Benefits of HIPEC